fbpx

 *Diagnosis is used as a catchall term for any disability, symptom, or limitation a person is experiencing.

 All in-person lessons will be located in a public location that is agreed upon prior to the lesson.
 Handlers will meet the trainer within 25 miles of the trainer’s home city.
 Please speak to your trainer to learn what their home city is.
-If a handler would like to meet their trainer outside of the 25 mile radius, an additional fee will apply for each lesson.
-This fee will be communicated to the handler and Responsible Party, if different from the handler, once a location is proposed.
-This fee does not apply to CSD-organized group outings, also referred to as field trips that may require additional travel by the trainer.

 Raise & Trains are required to be a minimum of 4 weeks in length and a maximum 16 weeks in length.
 If a handler would like to enroll their dog in a secondary boarding program following the initial program, a minimum of 8 weeks must have passed since the dog went home to the handler.